Zaqhwan Zaidi

 Zaqhwan Zaidi (born 20 July 1995, in Selangor) is a Malaysian motorcycle racer.
 He has ridden in the MFJ All Japan Road Race JSB1000 Championship, aboard a Honda CBR1000RR and the Asia Road Race SS600 Championship, aboard a Honda CBR600RR.
-He was the 2014 and 2016 champion in the SS600 class of the Asia Road Racing Championship.
+He won the SS600 title in the Asia Road Racing Championship in 2014 and again in 2016.

 Zaidi won the Asia Superbike Championship title in his first year of competing in 2022.
 At the Asia Road Racing Championship in 2025, Zaidi took a double podium spot in the opening round.